Adam Schemm honored as UW-Parkside Sport Management “Alumnus of the Year”

-SOMERS — The University of Wisconsin-Parkside Health, Exercise Science, and Sport Management (HESM) Department will honor Adam Schemm with the prestigious “Alumnus of the Year” award.
+SOMERS — The University of Wisconsin-Parkside Health, Exercise Science, and Sport Management (HESM) Department is honoring Adam Schemm with the prestigious “Alumnus of the Year” award.

 Schemm was to be be a panelist on “The Future of College Sports” at the Parkside Sport Management Conference on April 16, but the event was canceled due to the pandemic.